BillMerryman/Vector-Cube-TFT/README.md

 The following demonstrations show:

--[A custom intent playing an animation on the cube].
++[A custom intent playing an animation on the cube].
--[A custom intent performing an image classification].
++[A custom intent performing an image classification].
--[The animation editor manipulating and transmitting an animation].
++[The animation editor manipulating and transmitting an animation].

 [A custom intent playing an animation on the cube]: <https://youtu.be/nP3h5EDbyXo>
 [A custom intent performing an image classification]: <https://youtu.be/6ILSga8wy7s>